Yoani Sánchez: Abduction

 According to Sánchez, on Friday, November 6, 2009, she and three others were taken in her own neighborhood by men working for the Cuban government.
 She said that she was heading to an anti-violence demonstration and was forcefully put into a car along with another Cuban blogger, Orlando Luis Pardo Lazo (she stated that the other two were placed into another car).
 She characterizes the event on her blog, Generation Y, as a "kidnapping" and describes the event in detail.
 Sánchez said that when she was accosted on the street, "The curious crowded around and I shouted, 'Help, these men want to kidnap us', but they stopped those who wanted to intervene with a shout that revealed the whole ideological background of the operation, 'Don't mess with it, these are counterrevolutionaries.'"
 Sánchez said that she was put into the backseat of the car and received blows to her head, legs and buttocks as she was pinned down.
 The incident was condemned by the U.S. administration and by Human Rights Watch.

 According to BBC reporter Fernando Ravsberg, who interviewed Sánchez on Monday, November 9, 2009, he did not see bruises, marks or scars on her body.
 When asked, she explained, "Throughout the weekend I had a swollen cheekbone and eyebrow.
 Above all I have a lot of pain in the lower back."
-She still had marks on her buttocks however, which she couldn't show to the reporter.
+She still had marks on her buttocks however, which she could not show to the reporter.
 She attributed that to the "skill of her captors".
 When CNN's David Ariosto reported on the incident, after Sánchez was injured but before she met with the BBC reporter, Sánchez is shown in video footage with bruising and swelling around her left eye and bruising on her arm.
 The video report appeared on CNN Espanol on Monday, November 9, 2009.